Today In History logo TIH

 Gunman Storms Canadian Parliament: Guard Killed at War Memorial

-Michael Zehaf-Bibeau shot a ceremonial guard at the National War Memorial, then stormed into Canada's Parliament before being killed by the Sergeant-at-Arms.
-The attack prompted sweeping revisions to Canadian counterterrorism laws and transformed security protocols at one of the country's most symbolically important institutions.
+Michael Zehaf-Bibeau shot a ceremonial honor guard at Canada's National War Memorial in Ottawa, then stormed into the Centre Block of Parliament before being killed in a hallway exchange of gunfire by the Sergeant-at-Arms, Kevin Vickers.
+The attack prompted sweeping revisions to Canadian counterterrorism legislation and transformed security protocols at Parliament Hill, one of the country's most symbolically important institutions.
+Vickers became a national hero for his decisive response, and the incident accelerated ongoing debates about domestic radicalization and the balance between security and civil liberties.

 London imposed same-sex marriage legalization and abortion decriminalization on Northern Ireland after the local Asse…